DisableGraphics/Korai/README.md

 cd Korai
 make
 ```
+Two applications will appear on the `build/` directory:
+- `korai-nodownload`: Korai without integrated downloader
+- `korai`: Korai with integrated downloader
-The program will be in the `build/` directory
+Note: Compilation of `korai` will fail if downloader support is not wanted. `korai-nodownload` will appear in the `build/` directory as the only executable.

 # Troubleshooting
 1. The window is completely blank!